arunas-cesonis/live-sampler/README.md

-This project contains two CLAP/VST3 plugins that can be used to record and play back a buffer. audio-sampler operates on audio buffers, midi-sampler operates on midi buffers.
+This project contains two very generically named CLAP/VST3 plugins that can be used to record and play back a buffer. audio-sampler operates on audio buffers, midi-sampler operates on midi buffers.

+### audio-sampler
+Records audio and plays it back in a loop.
+Behavior is controlled by MIDI notes:

 ![image info](./docs/screenshot.png)

-*** audio-sampler ***

-MIDI bindings
 - Note 0 (C-2) records audio while held
 - Notes 12-27 (C#-1) start a new voice playing recorded audio back, each from next 16th offset of the buffer
 - Note 1 (C#-2) reverses playback